-After you have set policy levers (most easily done in SyntheSim mode, as described in the Running the Model and Setting Policy Levers section, your results are automatically saved to a file with a .vdf extension.
-This is a large data file that contains numerical values for every variable in the model in every year of the model run.
+After you have set policy levers (most easily done in SyntheSim mode, as described in the Running the Model and Setting Policy Levers section, you can also save your scenario settings to a

-You can also save your scenario settings to a text file with a .cin extension.
-While in SyntheSim mode, after changing some policy levers, click the “Save Changes” button near the upper left of the screen, as shown in the following screenshot:
+.cin file.
+While in SyntheSim mode, after changing some policy levers, click the “Save Changes” button near the upper left of the screen.

 Editing the Data Logging Script

-Next, open the “CreateDataLoggingScript.py” file in a text editor such as Notepad++.
-The first twenty lines are shown in the following screenshot:
+CreateDataLoggingScript.py file in a text editor such as Visual Studio Code.
+The first 22 lines are shown in the following screenshot: